 Over the years into the pandemic, many employees continue to work remotely.
-While most workers want to continue working remotely full-time, and remote working will not end with the pandemic, this creates issues for managers: how do you increase employee engagement, develop company culture, and evaluate performance when everyone is remote?
+While most workers want to continue working remotely full-time, and remote working will not end with the pandemic, this creates issues for managers: how do you increase employee engagement, develop company culture, evaluate performance when everyone is remote?
 Even companies that require some employees to return to the office still face these challenges.

 Happy hours over video chat are becoming redundant, so managers have tried introducing new ways to connect employees virtually.
-Fortunately, LEAD.bot, a powerful tool for remote team-building, makes connecting employees a breeze, so all you need to do is implement a few activities to keep virtual team-building activities fresh, even in a remote work environment.
+Fortunately, LEAD.bot, a powerful tool for remote team-building, makes connecting employees a breeze.
+By implementing a few activities, managers can keep virtual team-building activities fresh, even in a remote work environment.

 Why Is Virtual Team Building Important?

 When remote employees don’t perform their tasks well, they don’t engage with other coworkers enough.
-That lack of engagement leads to a 20% reduction according to John Hopkins.
-On the other hand, when engagement drops so does loyalty – causing staff to lose productivity and potentially leave for a competitor.
+That lack of engagement leads to a 20% reduction in productivity, according to John Hopkins.
+On the other hand, when engagement drops, so does loyalty – causing staff to lose productivity and potentially leave for a competitor.

 Virtual team building shows new hires that your company is committed to a fun work culture.
-This can help you retain new talents while increasing engagement with existing employees.
-Even if you don’t struggle with these issues, virtual team building can help prevent burnout and fatigue.
+This can help you retain new talent while increasing engagement with existing employees.
+Even if you don’t struggle with these issues, virtual team building can help prevent burnout and fatigue, especially for remote workers.

 Here are some of our favorite remote team-building activities, including things you can do on Slack or Microsoft Teams:

 Our 8 Favorite Virtual Team-Building Events